jlnk03/rin-pytorch/README.md

 Refer to `train_cifar10.py` file for an example of how to train a model on CIFAR-10.
 From that, it should be clear how to adapt the code to other datasets and configs.

+## Classifier-Free Guidance

+Set `diffusion.cond_dropout` to the probability of zeroing labels during training and `diffusion.guidance` to the inference guidance scale (use `0.0` to disable).
+These are the only additions on top of the original Pix2Seq translation and enable CFG experiments without changing the rest of the pipeline.

 ## Examples

 The following samples are generated using the same hyperparameters as the original authors for the CIFAR-10 dataset.